LibraryCarpentry/lc-spreadsheets/episodes/00-intro.md

 ---
-title: Using spreadsheet programs for data wrangling
+title: Using spreadsheet programs for data organization
 teaching: 10
 exercises: 20
 questions: